 STETSON UNIVERSITY

 Rising junior at Stetson University, Majoring in Religious Studies with a Spanish minor.
 Through the Bonner Program, she’s explored the impact of social justice on communities and brings that insight into her Ginsburg Fellowship.
+She shares: “I think I am most passionate about doing this work because of the ways that I have seen social justice and interfaith work impact the lives of others around me.”

 -